hcchen/Allen_FAS/pmp/PMP.md

 #### Closing
 Finally, these processes let you finalize all the tasks in the other Groups when you get to the point to close the project or phase.
 ##### Close Type of Project Termination
-1.Termination by integration and termination by addition
+1.Termination by integration:deploy the people to other project 2.Termination by addition :project closed beco's involve the ongoing operation
-- Successful cases: project outputs integrated and/or used as input for another project/production
+- Successful cases: project outputs integrated and/or used as input for another project/production 3.Termination by starvation:Project ends because resources run out.

-2.Termination by starvation
-- Project ends because resources run out.

-3.Termination by extinction
+4.Termination by extinction(最好的情形/專案結案及客戶同意結案)
+- Termination by complete sucessful and project is accepted by customer
 - Termination by management because the project failed (objectives not met, superseded, not profitable)

+##### kill points
+Reviews conducted at the end of the project phase on the key deliverables and project performance, to determine approval for continuance into the next phase and corrective actions, are called 「kill points」, 「stage gates」 or 「phase exits」.

 ##### 1. Project a temporary ==endeavor== undertaken to create a unique product or service (endeavor:an attempt to achieve a goal)